About Us

 We make now better

-Waterford Healing Arts brings arts experiences – music, art making, creative writing, storytelling – to the bedsides of patients at University Hospital Waterford (UHW) and other healthcare settings to reduce anxiety and stress for patients, family members and staff, and to ‘soften’ the clinical environment.
-The organisation was founded in 1993 by Dr Abdul Bulbulia, Mary Baxter and a committee of Waterford people who believed in the power of art to transform the hospital environment (for more on our history, please see Our History).
+Waterford Healing Arts programmes bring music, visual art, creative writing, poetry and storytelling patients at University Hospital Waterford (UHW) and other healthcare settings to reduce anxiety and stress for patients, family members and staff, and to ‘soften’ the clinical environment.
+Waterford Healing Arts Trust (renamed Waterford Healing Arts in 2023) was founded in 1993 by Dr Abdul Bulbulia, Mary Baxter and a committee of Waterford people who believed in the power of art to transform the hospital environment (for more on our history, please see Our History).
+The Waterford Healing Arts programmes are part of Réalta, the national organisation dedicated to developing arts + health in Ireland.

-Today, examples of our including bringing art making and storytelling to children in the Paediatric Ward, and creative writing, art and music to the Renal Dialysis Unit; We invite mental health service users to participate in over 300 arts experiences in the Dept of Psychiatry and in community settings every year.
+Today, examples of our work include bringing art making and storytelling to children in the Paediatric Ward, and creative writing, art, music and storytelling to the Renal Dialysis Unit; We invite mental health service users to participate in over 300 arts experiences in the Dept of Psychiatry and in community settings every year.

-We also work with older people at Waterford Residential Care Centre and more recently we commenced art making in people’s homes through a new programme called Art at the Kitchen Table.
+We also work with older people at UHW and Waterford Residential Care Centre, and we bring art making to people’s homes through our Art at the Kitchen Table programme.

 Our work is not ‘therapy’, but it is inherently therapeutic, lifting spirits, reducing loneliness and bringing a little joy at a difficult time in a person’s life.

-Waterford Healing Arts is core funded by the Arts Council and supported by the HSE.
-The organisation is based at the Centre for Arts + Health, University Hospital Waterford.
+The Waterford Healing Arts programmes are part of Réalta, the national resource organisation dedicated to developing arts + health in Ireland, which is core funded by the Arts Council and supported by the HSE.
+Réalta is based at the Centre for Arts + Health, University Hospital Waterford.